 You have until February 17, 2020 to register for the March 3, 2020 Presidential Primary election.
 People who miss that deadline can vote, but will need to appear in person to the County Clerk’s office.
 The Siskiyou County Clerk’s website has more information about voter registration and current elections.
 Her elections page also has information for people interested in running for elective office.
-In addition, the Governor may call for special primary and runoff elections for our recently-vacated State Assembly seat.
+In addition, there will be a runoff election for the 1st District Assembly seat,to be held November 5, 2020.

 PLEASE NOTE: If you are not 100% sure you are registered correctly (if you have moved, changed your name or party affiliation, etc.), it is very important to check this information has been recorded correctly to prevent being denied your right to participate in voting.
 If you are registered outside of Siskiyou County, you may be able to check your voter registration status online.
 You can call the Registrar of Voters at 530.842.8084 to make sure your name, address, party affiliation and status are up to date.
 Errors do happen – we’ve heard of “independent” people ending up associated with the American Independent Party, when what they had wanted to do was register “No Party Preference”.